Public Payment Infrastructure in Europe should become a reality

 B2B doesn’t need this: structured invoices, known parties, lower volume.
 But retail does, especially in a continent of 27 markets, multiple languages, and no default standard.

-- The digital euro could’ve been the UX layer, it stayed a currency layer.
+• The digital euro could’ve been the UX layer, but it stayed a currency layer.

-The absence of a public scheme is not a failure of competence.
-It’s a failure of political vision.
-A choice , conscious or not to leave the foundations of everyday European life to private actors with no public mandate.
+The absence of a public scheme is not a failure of competence, but a real failure of political vision.
+It is a choice, conscious or not, to leave the foundations of everyday European life to private actors with no public mandate.

-And it continues, even as digital payments become the default, policymakers retreat behind technocratic arguments.
+Interestingly, today, the status quo remains strong as digital payments become the default, and policymakers retreat behind technocratic arguments.
 As if building a Public payment infrastructure in Europe was a technical task, not a democratic one.
 As if coordination, neutrality, and access were things best left to the market.
-Public infrastructure is never just a matter of efficiency.
-It is a matter of democracy.
+Public infrastructure is never just a matter of efficiency; it is also a matter of democracy.

-The ECB’s mandate didn’t help tasked with efficiency, not direction, national governments deferred.
-The market “worked.”, until it didn’t.
+The ECB’s mandate didn’t help, their main task is efficiency, not direction; national governments deferred.
+The market will work until an acute crisis surges.
 In Europe, we tend to move only when we have to, because of a scandal, a failure.
-But waiting for a crisis is a poor design principle, especially when such vital infrastructure is concerned.
+However, waiting for a crisis is a poor design principle, especially when such vital infrastructure is concerned.

-We’re not asking Europe to ban innovation.
-We’re asking it to take ownership of the foundations.
-To admit that some things like payments, are too essential to outsource entirely.
+Asking Europe to ban innovation is stupid, but taking ownership of the foundations will be a big move, and finally admitting that some things, like Retail payments, are too essential to outsource entirely.

 So let’s ask again: What if we had built it?